-Our medical providers do rounds once a week.
-Families are to let the Nurse in Charge know if they would like to meet the provider at that time or they can make an appointment at the Clinic.
+Our medical providers visit clients once a week.
+Families who wish to meet the medical providers are encouraged to do so at that time or to make an appointment at the Clinic.

-Emergency medical care is available through 24-hour coverage of an on-call physician.
+Emergency care is available through 24-hours coverage of an oncall physician.
 If transfer to an acute care facility is required, you will be transferred to the most appropriate location.